Is CBD Safe for Pets

 ● Although a relative newcomer to the pet supplement market, CBD is quickly gaining popularity.

-● Studies show that CBD can help manage a range of pet illnesses, pain, inflammation, and anxiety.
+● Early studies suggest that CBD can help manage a range of pet illnesses, pain, inflammation, and anxiety.

 ● Pet owners should be careful to select a high-quality product with non-detectable levels of THC.

 CBD, or cannabidiol to use its full name, is a non-toxic cannabinoid or bioactive compound found in cannabis.
 It's becoming an increasingly popular supplement for humans, but what about CBD for animal companions?

 Although a relative newcomer to the pet care market, humans have used cannabis for centuries.
 Early written records mention cannabis use as far back as the 6th century.¹ Studies on CBD for pets are still in their infancy, although it has been heavily studied for its therapeutic effects in humans.